“Western Women Will Save the World”

 I continued my research.

-There are quite a few products out there and last year I posted on Instagram about these alternatives to tampons and pads.
+There are quite a few products out there and last year I posted on Instagram about menstrual cups as an alternative to tampons and pads.

-It was great to hear back that a lot of people have heard of and were using these already.
+It was great to hear back that a lot of people have heard of and were using menstrual cups already.

-I’d had this one sat in my cupboard for about 6 months.
+I’d had one sat in my cupboard for about 6 months.